Martin Elliott: Career

 Elliott held professorial house surgeon and physician posts at the Royal Victoria Infirmary in Newcastle upon Tyne before becoming a Demonstrator in Anatomy at Newcastle University in 1974.
 He then spent a year in Southampton as an SHO before returning to Newcastle to join the surgical training rotation scheme.
 He was appointed Fellow of the Royal College of Surgeons of England in 1978 and Senior Registrar (and academic ‘First Assistant) in Cardiothoracic Surgery the same year.

 Concurrent with this post he conducted research into The Metabolic Consequences of Cardio-Pulmonary Bypass and was awarded a Doctorate in Medicine (MD) by Newcastle University in 1983.

 He became fascinated by the treatment of congenital heart disease and was appointed Senior Registrar in Paediatric Cardiothoracic Surgery at The Great Ormond Street Hospital for Children, London in 1984, training with Professor Marc de Leval and Mr. Jaroslav Stark.

 Elliott was appointed a consultant paediatric cardiothoracic surgeon at Great Ormond Street Hospital in 1985 a post he held until 2019.
 He was appointed Professor of Cardiothoracic Surgery at University College London in 2004.

 At Great Ormond Street, Elliott led the Cardiothoracic and Critical Care Directorate from 2000 to 2010 and became Co-Medical Director on 11 June 2010, replacing Robert Evans.
 He held this post until 2015.

 In 2000, Elliott established a team to treat children with severe tracheal disease with a particular interest in long-segment tracheal stenosis.
 This team grew to become the world-renowned National Service for Severe Tracheal Disease in Children, and pioneered several innovative therapies including slide tracheoplasty, stenting and later transplantation.
 His team performed the first stem-cell-supported tracheal transplant in a child.

 Elliott also led the Thoracic Transplantation Service at Great Ormond Street from 2000 to 2010.

 From 2018 through 2020, Elliott was a member of the China Tribunal, a people's tribunal established to assess allegations of forced organ harvesting and other severe human rights abuses in Chinese detention camps.
 The judgment of the Tribunal, that China was guilty beyond reasonable doubt, was published in 2020.

 From 2017 to 2022 Elliott was Chief Medical Officer of Allocate Software Ltd.

-Other Research Work
+Other research work

 Elliott is known for his research into the pathophysiology of cardiopulmonary bypass, particularly ultrafiltration and modified ultrafiltration and for work on the treatment of tracheal disorders in children.
 He established the European Congenital Heart Defects Database in the early 1990s, which was the forerunner of the EACTS and STS registries.
 He was also founding president of the International Nomenclature Society for CHD.

 With the rest of the team at Great Ormond Street, he was engaged in successful work to improve teamwork using human factors research with Formula 1 teams and with the aviation industry.
 He became involved with Formula 1 by noticing similarities between teams dealing with pitstops and the transfer of patients from theatre to intensive care.